southwick-associates/salicprep/github_vignettes/workflow-overview.md

 ### 1-Load Raw data into SQLite

-The purpose is to pull the raw license data into a format that is easily usable in analysis.
-[SQLite](https://db.rstudio.com/databases/sqlite/) databases are useful because they are easily queriable with R. The raw data should be pulled in mostly as-is, to provide an accurate (and complete) representation of the raw data in a database that is easily queried if necessary.
+The purpose of this step is to get the raw license data into a format that is easily usable in analysis.
+[SQLite](https://db.rstudio.com/databases/sqlite/) databases are useful because they are easily queriable with R. The raw data should be pulled in mostly as-is, to provide an accurate (and complete) representation of the raw data in a database.

-**Check**: At this stage you should also check that none of the columns (variables) specified in the Data Request are missing from the raw data.
+**Check**: At this stage you should also check that none of the columns (variables) specified in the [Data Request](data-required.md) are missing from the raw data.

 **Note about row IDs**: Adding a unique row ID ensures a means of joining production data back to raw data in the future.